CommonSenseDTU/container/README.md

 Bare in mind that this secret is distributed to web clients, so it is important that the scope is limited.

-Next, close the connection to the postgresql server and the docker instance (press ^D twice), to proceed.
+Next, close the connection to the postgresql server and the docker instance (press ^D), to proceed.

 Once the client has been configured on the server, we need to ensure that the ui has the same client configuration: